Antonymic, really? How strange does this title sound? How can this be?

 Besides, if you don’t ask, you will not know the roots of his sadness and the speaker may not feel comfortable enough to tell you more about his situation based on your first ‘should-have-been’ positive response.

 Therefore, this may lead to a huge misunderstanding due to miscommunication.
 How?
-You think that your genuine reply should be regarded as supportive and on the contrary the speaker thinks that you are not interested in whatever is going on his life, feeling there is no point in going further.
+You think that your genuine reply should be regarded as supportive and on the contrary the speaker thinks that you are not interested in whatever is going on in his life, feeling there is no point in going further.

 2. Lack of Support